Papuan Malay

 Papuan Malay or Irian Malay is a Malay-based creole language spoken in the Indonesian part of New Guinea.
 It emerged as a contact language among tribes in Indonesian New Guinea (now Papua, Central Papua, Highland Papua, South Papua, West Papua, and Southwest Papua) for trading and daily communication.
 Nowadays, it has a growing number of native speakers.
-More recently, the vernacular of Indonesian Papuans has been influenced by Standard Indonesian, the national standard dialect.
+In more recent times, the vernacular of Indonesian Papuans has been influenced by Standard Indonesian, the national standard dialect.
 It is spoken in Indonesian New Guinea alongside 274 other languages and functions as a lingua franca.

 Papuan Malay belongs to the Malayic sub-branch within the Western-Malayo-Polynesian (WMP) branch of the Austronesian language family.

 Some linguists have suggested that Papuan Malay has its roots in North Moluccan Malay, as evidenced by the number of Ternate loanwords in its lexicon.
 Others have proposed that it is derived from Ambonese Malay.

 Four varieties of Papuan Malay can be identified being: Serui Malay spoken in Cendrawasih Bay area, North Papua Malay spoken along the north coast of the province of Papua, South Coast Malay spoken in and around Merauke, and Bird's Head Malay spoken in the provinces of Southwest Papua and West Papua.

+History

+Malay traders from Sultanate of Tidore and the island of Seram had travelled to Papua for trading purposes since at least the 14th century.
+This trade Malay established contact with coastal communities then served as an early lingua franca in the region.
+In 1855, German missionaries, Carl Wilhelm Ottow and Johann Gottlob Geissler arrived in northern part of West Papua, and began their religious and education mission in Mansimam, Manokwari.
+In 1925, a Teacher Training School together with a boarding house was established by Kijne.
+In classroom activities, Standard Malay was obligatory, while both Standard Malay and Papuan Malay were used during agriculture and carpentry work.
+After the incorporation of West Papua into Indonesia in 1969, Standard Indonesian replaced Dutch in formal domains, but Papuan Malay has persisted as the primary language of daily communication in urban areas.